Intercourse (book): Controversy

 It is frequently claimed by Dworkin's critics, citing Intercourse, that she wrote, "All heterosexual intercourse is rape."
 Supporters point out that this statement is not found in the book.
-Furthermore, the comparisons of intercourse to "occupation", "possession", "collaboration", etc. are made in the context of discussions of the way in which intercourse is depicted "the discourse of male truth—literature, science, philosophy, pornography", and the enforcement of those terms through men's social power over women.
+Furthermore, the comparisons of intercourse to "occupation", "possession", "collaboration", etc. are made in the context of discussions of the way in which intercourse is depicted in "the discourse of male truth—literature, science, philosophy, pornography", and the enforcement of those terms through men's social power over women.

-Dworkin's rejection of the interpretation that "All heterosexual intercourse is rape" is regarded by some observers as a proof that such interpretation is a grave misunderstanding or misrepresentation of her work.
+Dworkin's rejection of the interpretation that "all heterosexual intercourse is rape" is regarded by some observers as proof that such an interpretation is a grave misunderstanding or misrepresentation of her work.
 Her followers cite an interview with editor, critic, and writer Michael Moorcock for the New Statesman & Society, in which Dworkin claimed, "In Intercourse I decided to approach the subject as a social practice, material reality.
 This may be my history, but I think the social explanation of the 'all sex is rape' slander is different and probably simple.
 Most men and a good number of women experience sexual pleasure in inequality.
 Since the paradigm for sex has been one of conquest, possession, and violation, I think many men believe they need an unfair advantage, which at its extreme would be called rape.
 I don't think they need it.
 I think both intercourse and sexual pleasure can and will survive equality."

 Journalist Cathy Young wrote that she found Dworkin's explanation hard to square with what Young described as Dworkin's frequent willingness to criticize ordinary heterosexual practices as violent or coercive.
 Young wrote, "whatever her defenders say, Dworkin was anti-sex."

 Following Dworkin's death in 2005, Katharine Viner interviewed Dworkin's friend, art critic, writer, and painter John Berger.
 The article, published in The Guardian, was titled "'She Never Hated Men'":

 John Berger once called Dworkin 'the most misrepresented writer in the western world'.
 She has always been seen as the woman who said that all men are rapists, and that all sex is rape.
 In fact, she said neither of these things.
 Here's what she told me in 1997: 'If you believe that what people call normal sex is an act of dominance, where a man desires a woman so much that he will use force against her to express his desire, if you believe that's romantic, that's the truth about sexual desire, then if someone denounces force in sex it sounds like they're denouncing sex.'